RuriYS/DCMD/README.md

 ```

 ## Output Format
-The script supports two output formats, configurable via the `format` option in `config.json`:
+The script supports two output formats, configurable via the `output` option in `config.json`:
 - `json`: Messages organized by channel ID in a JSON file (dump.json)
 - `txt`: Messages in a flat text file, one per line (dump.txt)